Boys (The Shirelles song): The Beatles' version

-The Beatles' version was recorded at Abbey Road Studios on February 11, 1963, in a single take.
+The Beatles' version was recorded at EMI Recording Studios on February 11, 1963, in a single take.
 It is Ringo Starr's first recorded lead vocal with the Beatles and, as the fifth track on the Beatles' first album, Please Please Me, represents the first time many fans heard Starr singing a lead vocal.
 This version bears many similarities to Ray Charles's hit "What'd I Say", particularly during the chorus verses.
 February 11 was a marathon day for the Beatles, because they recorded 10 of the 14 tracks they needed for Please Please Me.
 The band also included another song by the Shirelles, "Baby It's You", on the album.

 The Beatles did not concern themselves about possible homosexual undertones that go with singing a song about boys, although they altered the gender pronouns employed on the Shirelles' version (e.g. "My girl says when I kiss her lips...").
 In an October 2005 Rolling Stone interview, Paul McCartney stated: "Any one of us could hold the audience.
 Ringo would do 'Boys', which was a fan favourite with the crowd.
 And it was great — though if you think about it, here's us doing a song and it was really a girls' song.
 'I talk about boys now!'
 Or it was a gay song.
 But we never even listened.
 It's just a great song.
 I think that's one of the things about youth — you just don't give a shit.
 I love the innocence of those days."